Black Butte Golf Getaway Itinerary

 And get those seven missing stamps on your Ale Trail Passport.

-This is just a sample itinerary of the Central Oregon Legends Collection.
+This is just a sample itinerary from the Central Oregon Golf Trail.
 We’re more than willing to put together the perfect golf getaway package for you that includes a longer stay, more people and, of course MORE GOLF!
 Just give our concierge a call to set up your own custom itinerary at 1-888-280-3336.